Todd-Wellwood/SSHTool/README.md

 # SSHTool
-Use this to SSH into servers with a key
+Use this to SSH into servers with a key\n
 The key must be stored in the .ssh folder